Key West Literary Seminar acquires former home of Elizabeth Bishop

 The house stayed in the Weymouth family for more than 70 years.
 Then, in 2019, 40 years after Bishop’s death, Key West Literary Seminar acquired 624 White Street, the first of the “three loved houses” whose loss she had mourned in her poem “One Art.”

-Now, our work — to restore this national treasure and preserve it as it was when Bishop lived here — begins.
+Today, our work continues to restore this national treasure and preserve it as a testament to Bishop’s impact on American letters.

-In just over two years, we’ve raised more than half of our $2.25 million goal for the restoration of the Elizabeth Bishop House.
-We’ve completed extensive historical and architectural studies, finalized construction drawings, and in December 2021, received final authorizations from the City of Key West.
-We will break ground on the first phase of restoration work in January 2022.
+In less than three years, we’ve raised more than half of our $2.5 million goal for the restoration of the Elizabeth Bishop House.
+We’ve completed extensive historical and architectural studies, paid down a portion of our acquisition debt, and finished the important structural renovations that will allow the Bishop House to survive for another 100 years.

 We owe special thanks to the Helmerich Trust for their extraordinary support of our campaign to restore this national treasure.
 With $1.2 million in low-interest financing, $300,000 in cash support, and additional valuable considerations, the Helmerich Trust’s investment in the Elizabeth Bishop House and the future of Key West Literary Seminar is truly visionary.